gilbertchen/duplicacy/GUIDE.md

 At the end of a prune operation, Duplicacy will remove all chunks from the local cache except those composing the snapshot file from the last backup (those that would be kept by the *backup* command), as well as chunks that contain information about chunks referenced by *all* backups from *all* repositories connected to the same storage url.

-Other commands, such as *list*, *check*, does not clean up the local cache at all, so the local cache may keep growing if many of these commands run consectively.
+Other commands, such as *list*, *check*, does not clean up the local cache at all, so the local cache may keep growing if many of these commands run consecutively.
 However, once a *backup* or a *prune* command is invoked, the local cache should shrink to its normal size.

 ## Scripts